 Key Features of the 1985 Half Dollar

-The 1985 Kennedy Half Dollar represented a mature stage in the coin’s copper-nickel era, having used this composition for over a decade since the transition away from silver content in 1971.
+The 1985 Kennedy Half Dollar represents a mature stage in the coin’s copper-nickel era, having used this composition continuously since 1971.

 The Obverse of the 1985 Half Dollar